lizmat/raku-all-modules/skids/perl6xproto/README.md

 Better yet, you can simply smart match the object against integers, strings and regular expressions in your error handling code.

-For commonly used protocols, the X::Protocol module repo serves as a place for protocol-specific subclasses to store long lists of human-readable error messages so they can be shared by different protocol implementations and maintained in one place.
+For commonly used protocols, the X::Protocol module repository serves as a place for protocol-specific subclasses to store long lists of human-readable error messages so they can be shared by different protocol implementations and maintained in one place.

 More finicky features are also available.
 See the embedded pod.

 ## Idioms